-Delivery of Speech Therapy and Occupational Therapy Telepractice will be documented, in the patient chart, in the usual manner for the delivery of speech therapy and occupational therapy services, as described in this policy.
+Delivery of Speech Therapy, Occupational Therapy and Physical Therapy Telepractice will be documented, in the patient chart, in the usual manner for the delivery of speech therapy and occupational therapy services, as described in this policy.
 Additional documentation is required when providing telemedicine.

 Telehealth is the expansion of telemedicine to include application across the full spectrum of the health sciences, including, but not limited to, audiology, speech-language pathology, nursing, occupational therapy, physical therapy, pharmacy, physical education and health promotion, and dentistry and dental hygiene, in addition to medicine (Bashshur, Reardon, & Shannon, 2000; Books, Sun Boal, Poropatich, & Abbott, 2002; Burgess et al., 1999; Eikelboom, Atlas, Mbao, & Gallop, 2002; Hassol et all., 1996; Mun & Turner, 1999).
 Speech therapy and occupation therapy telemedicine is Synchronous Telemedicine Services, which involve interactive, electronic information exchange in at least two directions at the same time, usually clinician to patient or clinician to clinician.

 The American Speech Language Hearing Association (ASHA) defines telepractice as: “the application of telecommunications technology to delivery of professional services at a distance by linking clinician to client, or clinician to clinician, for assessment, intervention, and/or consultation.”